caufieldjh/tubduck/README.md

     `sudo systemctl start neo4j`

-    Set the username and password through the browser (usually accessible at http://localhost:7474/) beforehand, ideally to "neo4j" and "admin", respectively.
-You can change the password though its environment variable by running this:
+    Set the username and password through the browser (usually accessible at http://localhost:7474/) beforehand: login the first time with "neo4j" and "neo4j", as username and password, respectively.
+Keep the username as "neo4j" but specify a new password.
+Then specify the password though its environment variable by running this:

     `export NEO4J_PASSWORD="admin"`